An Ancestor's Home, The John Coffin House, Edgartown Massachusetts - Martha's Vineyard

-When I first started working on New England Fine Living's media kit and print magazine, I came across a photo of a beautiful home surrounded by bright colored flowers, but I had no idea where in New England the home was located.
-It just spoke to me and I knew I had to use it in my marketing material.
+When I first started working on New England Fine Living's latest media kit and print magazine in 2004, I came across a photo of a beautiful home surrounded by bright colored flowers, but I had no idea where in New England the home was located.
+It grabbed my attention and just spoke to me; I knew I had to use it in my marketing material.
 It screamed quintessential New England "Fine Living", so without hesitation, I immediately purchased the photo from one of my graphic suppliers.
 That particular photo was used in my media kit and video marketing campaign.
 Imagine my surprise, when I visited Martha's Vineyard a couple years later, I found the very same home I had fallen in love with years before while walking up and down the quaint streets of Edgartown.

 Another fun surprise was that this home, a 1682 Colonial, belonged to my 10th Great Uncle, John Coffin, a blacksmith on the island.
 I have quite a line of ancestors that were early settlers of Martha's Vineyard and Nantucket, so I am always on the lookout for homes with family names attached when I visit.
 One of my 10th great-grandfathers was Tritram Coffin; he along with several other 10th great grandfathers were one of the purchasers of Nantucket Island.
 He was John's Coffin's father.
 I love knowing a distant family member once owned this New England home.